 This post may contain affiliate links.
 Please see my disclosure policy.

 This tender and golden blueberry crumb cake is bursting with blueberries and topped with vanilla glaze.
-Blueberries and crumb cake are a match made in heaven, and this cake bakes up soft and buttery thanks to tangy full fat buttermilk and rich sour cream.
+Blueberries and homemade crumb cake are a match made in heaven, and this cake bakes up soft and buttery thanks to tangy full fat buttermilk and rich sour cream.
 Recipe yields one 9-inch cake and leftovers freeze beautifully too!

 Filled with blueberries and drizzled with vanilla glaze, this homemade crumb cake is the perfect recipe for blueberry lovers.
 With a moist tender crumb and plenty of rich vanilla flavor, this cake reminds me of the best blueberry coffee cake.